 The trials will be conducted in Switzerland.
 Researchers believe that the country offers greater patient referral networks and a higher expertise of professionals.
 However, that isn’t only how these stem cell trials will differ from others.
 These are believed to be the first trials that will focus on treatment of older or chronic spinal cord injuries.

 Earlier this year, another company, Geron Corporation announced the world’s first embryonic stem cell clinical trials into the treatment of spinal cord injuries.
 Those trials are partly being conducted in Atlanta.
 However, those trials will only focus on new spinal cord injuries.
 These Swiss trials will focus on injuries that are between three and 12 months older, and if these treatments are successful, it will offer hope to the more than 2 million spinal cord injury patients in the US, who currently live with these injuries.
 The Swiss trial researchers believe that older spinal cord injuries have been ignored, and too much of the research is focused on fresh injuries.

 Spinal cord injuries can result in quadriplegia or paraplegia, and both of these conditions can dramatically alter a person’s living conditions.
 These conditions are a result of injury to the spine during a high-impact accident like a passenger vehicle-truck accident.

-The Atlanta car accident lawyersat the Katz Law Firm represent injured victims of auto accidents across Georgia.
+The Atlanta car accident lawyersat the Katz Personal Injury Lawyers represent injured victims of auto accidents across Georgia.